bdhmin/fa22-cse110-lab4/expose/javascript/part2.md

 8. the function will return the list `[50, 100, 150]` because from the for loop in line 6, we calculate the three operations from question 3.
 They each equate to `50`, `100`, `150`.
 These numbers are pushed to the array `discounted` and this variable is then returned.
 Even with the `let`, the values are saved to `discounted` list while each iteration is calculated individually.
 9. The function returns an Error: the vairable `i` is outside of the scope of the for loop where i is defined by a let on line 5.
 Same as question 5, i is only inside of the scope of the for loop.
 10. The console will log **3**, which is the length of the prices array.
 We know that this is the length because the function in line 17 inputs an array of length 3.
 11. The function returns the array `[50, 100, 150]`.
 The code multiplies each price input with 1 - discount which is 0.5.
 So the output array is just the input array where each value is divided by 2.
+Even though the array `discounted` is an array, the array can be pushed items.
 12. Notation
   A. `student.name`
   B. `student['Grad Year']`